3385 Failure to Perform Required Action | SNAP

 TANF AU Member is Disqualified for Intentional Program Violation (IPV)

 If a TANF AU member is disqualified for committing an IPV violation in the TANF program, continue to budget the previous TANF benefit amount that the TANF AU would have received if the action to disqualify had not been taken.
-Include any amount recouped from the TANF benefit to repay the IPV claim in the food stamp case for the length of the TANF disqualification.
+Include any amount recouped from the TANF benefit to repay the IPV claim in the SNAP case for the length of the TANF disqualification.

 Other Programs